 But as the cruise industry is growing, so is its environmental impact.
 Look below the surface and you come across all sorts of horror stories.
 Sewage and rubbish being dumped, air and water being polluted, invasive species being introduced by pumping ballast water.
 Cruise ships have been accused of being as polluting as a million cars.
 When it comes to the environment, cruising has a bad reputation.
-And although it’s sometimes justified – like when Princess Cruises was fined $40 million for illegal oil dumping in 2016 – things are starting to change.
+And although it’s sometimes justified – like when Carnival Cruises was fined $40 million for illegal oil dumping – things are beginning to change.

 Technology is helping lower the environmental impact with new development like scrubbers to reduce exhaust pollution, more efficient hull and propeller design, improved water filtration, and a switch from diesel to liquid natural gas.
 And cruise lines are partnering with environmental groups to share data and organise sustainable shore excursions.
-There’s even a zero-waste Japanese ‘Ecoship’ with hybrid engine, wind and solar power due to launch in 2020.
+There’s even a zero-waste Japanese Ecoship in development, with hybrid engine, wind and solar power.

 Can a cruise ever be green?
 If you’re looking for a low impact, sustainable holiday, cruising probably isn’t for you.
 But that doesn’t mean you can’t reduce your environmental footprint if you do want to take a cruise.
 When you’re on board ship you’re totally reliant on your cruise company.
 So the biggest way you can influence your environmental impact is by choosing your cruise line – and ship – carefully.
 But how do you know how sustainable your cruise is?